 8 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+9 On the date as at which this compilation was prepared, the Corruption and Crime Commission Amendment (Misconduct) Act 2014 s.
+39(2) had not come into operation.
+It reads as follows:

+39. References in other Acts to “Corruption and Crime Commission Act 2003” amended

+(2) In the provisions listed in the Table:

+(a) delete “Corruption and Crime Commission Act 2003” (each occurrence) and insert:

+Corruption, Crime and Misconduct Act 2003

+(b) delete “Corruption and Crime Commission Act 2003” (each occurrence) and insert:

+Corruption, Crime and Misconduct Act 2003

+(c) delete “Corruption and Crime Commission Act 2003” and insert:

+Corruption, Crime and Misconduct Act 2003

+Table